Gauravch12211/Gauravch12211/README.md

-## Hi, I'm Gaurav 👋
+# Hi, I'm Gaurav Kumar

-🎓 3rd Year Student
-💻 Learning Development & Programming
-🚀 Trying to build real-world projects
+B.Tech student in Artificial Intelligence and Data Science with a focus on data analysis, visualization, and building practical applications.

-## 🔧 Skills
+## Skills

-* Java / Python / C++
+Python, Java
+NumPy, Pandas
-* HTML, CSS, JavaScript
+HTML, CSS
-* Git & GitHub
+Git, GitHub

-## 📌 What I'm Doing

-* Learning web development
-* Building projects
-* Improving problem-solving
+## Projects

+### Campus AI – Navigation Website

+Web-based platform to help students navigate campus facilities with a focus on usability and responsive design.

+## Experience

+Completed hands-on training in Python, SQL, data analysis, and machine learning.
+Worked on data cleaning, visualization, and basic model building.

+## Achievements

+Solved 100+ problems on LeetCode and HackerRank.

-## 📫 Connect with me
+## Connect with me

 * LinkedIn: https://www.linkedin.com/in/gaurav-kumar-953071291/